 Cons:

 Delay rental leases were more common in the past.
+Older leases often contained ten-year primary terms and required delay rental payments on each anniversary date.
 They're less common today but still show up, especially in areas with older leasing activity.

 Paid-Up Lease

 A paid-up lease means the bonus payment covers the entire primary term.
-The operator doesn't owe you any additional payments until production starts.
+The operator pays the mineral owner the delay rental income in advance as a lump sum upfront.
 They have the right to drill or not drill during the primary term with no further obligation to you.

 Pros for the mineral owner: